- Become a member of the Employer Connection Program

 - Schedule a program or event (see the Resource section on the bottom of this page)

-- Hosting students through internship programs (Note: Some departments conduct their own recruiting — contact Chemistry, Chemical Engineering, and the Sloan School of Management directly for details.)
+- Host students through internship programs (Note: Some departments conduct their own recruiting — contact Chemistry, Chemical Engineering, and the Sloan School of Management directly for details.)

-About MITRecruiting at MIT can be complex due to diverse student interests, competition to attract students, and the many different ways employers can recruit.
-In the 2020-21 academic year nearly 50,000 jobs and internships were posted to MIT students and post-docs on Handshake, and nearly 1,000 virtual programs and events were available to students and post-docs.
+Recruiting at MIT can be complex due to diverse student interests, competition to attract students, and the many different ways employers can recruit.
+In the 2021-22 academic year nearly 100,000 jobs and internships were posted to MIT students and post-docs on Handshake, and nearly 1,000 virtual programs and events were available to students and post-docs.
 The following is a list of resources, information, and contacts to help you learn more about MIT and determine your organization’s fit for MIT students.

 - MIT FACTS: Learn more about the MIT community and student population.

-- Post-graduate and Summer Outcomes: Review data collected by Career Advising & Professional Development, MIT’s Institutional Research, MIT’s Registrar’s Office, and Universum to learn more about MIT and effectively planning your recruiting efforts.
+- Post-graduate and Summer Outcomes: Review data collected by Career Advising & Professional Development, MIT’s Institutional Research, and MIT’s Registrar’s Office to learn more about MIT and effectively planning your recruiting efforts.

 - MIT News: Get the latest news on campus and search MIT for a specific need.